juntalis/ntfslink-python/ReadMe.md

 #### What is it?

 A ctypes based Python module for manipulating reparse points (junctions/symbolic links/etc) and hard links on the Windows version of Python.
 Originally this was written to be a C-extension, but ctypes appears to be the more portable solution.
 At the moment, this project is still a work in progress, and is being rewritten from the ground up to utilize on ctypes.
-It currently supports the manipulation of junction points, and the ability to check for support of symbolic links.
+It currently supports the manipulation of junction points, symbolic links, and the ability to check for support of symbolic links.

 While symbolic links are officially only supported on Windows Vista and higher, Windows XP users can also utilize them by installing a custom driver: